 Art was always something I did from the time I was an itty bitty girl.
 My childhood goal was to one day work for Disney illustrating movies.
 But that sort of work requires artists to be very quick, and I felt God did not give me the ability to whip things out fast enough.

-As an adult, while working as a preschool teacher, my aunts was busy trying to publish some books she had written.
-She had a positive response from one publisher, but he said it would be a 2 year wait before hers could be published.
+As an adult, while working as a preschool teacher, my aunt was busy trying to publish some books she had written.
+She had a positive response from one publisher, but he said it would be a 2-year wait before hers could be published.
 She decided she wanted to self-publish, and I started doing illustrations for her books.
-Eventually we started our own publishing company Crosam Press.
-I certainly didn’t know what I was doing and I had to do a lot of research, but we ended up publishing 35 books in a 5 year time span.
+Eventually, we started our own publishing company Crosam Press.
+I certainly didn’t know what I was doing and I had to do a lot of research, but we ended up publishing 35 books in a 5-year time span.
 I illustrated many of the book covers and interior illustrations for those books.

 When my aunt passed away it was around the time of the economic downturn, and the business was no longer producing enough income to make a living.
 I decided to stop publishing books.
 It was a great experience.
 I loved it, I learned a lot, and I still have contacts if I wanted to do it again.

 Throughout my life, no matter where I was, I was always creating.
 I paint, needle felt, sculpt, knit.
 I love trying new ways of creating art.
 If I could I would try everything!
 When I finish a painting or project, I get overwhelmed by being able to create something.
 I think, “Wow, God, that was amazing!”